Austria

 Country statistics

-Austria has a population of 8.8 million, with almost two thirds of the population living in urban areas.
-The capital of Austria, Vienna, has a population of 1.9 million.
+Austria is a small landlocked country in Central Europe with a population of 8.9 million, with almost two thirds of people living in urban centres.
+The capital of Austria, Vienna has a population of 1.9 million (CIA World Factbook, 2024).

 The majority of organisations working in Austria, follow the European typology for homelessness and housing exclusion (ETHOS) developed by the European organisation working for homeless assistance (FEANTSA).